a

 Cloud Formation

-AWS services may be deployed in a segregated fashion using CloudFormation, which simplifies the process of configuring these services and connecting them to one other.
-CloudWatch allows you to manage your AWS infrastructure in a controlled and predictable manner, allowing you to keep track of your infrastructure’s evolution.
-With this, testing may be iterated upon and a rollback is possible (when configured properly).
+AWS services may be deployed in a segregated fashion using CloudFormation, which simplifies the process of configuring these services and connecting them to each other.
+This managed service allows you to design and provision AWS and third-party resources for your cloud environment.
+With this, testing may be iterated upon, and a rollback is possible (when configured properly).

 Terraform